- AProjectionRound 1

 - NFL Draft WWHI: Did Kyler Murray's status really change all that much at combine?

 - NFL Draft: Haskins, Murray say being picked first doesn't matter

 The Way We See It: This is one of the most difficult evaluations I have ever done.
-As a QB under 5-10, there is no comp in recent NFL history.
+As a QB standing 5-10, there is only one comp in recent NFL history, Russell Wilson.
 Murray has a lot of arm talent -- very strong, quick release, excellent accuracy and touch -- but he also throws to wide-open receivers and seldom has to go through a full progression.
 His athleticism and ability to make and extend plays is rare.
-Boom-or-bust prospect.
-Has to get baseball situation resolved before the draft, or I doubt he goes high.
-Right now he's a wild card -- he could go in the first round or he could last until the third.
+He's a boom-or-bust prospect because of his size.
+Baseball is no longer an alternative after he stepped away from his obligation with the A's.
+In my opinion, he's a wild-card prospect but will get drafted early in the first round, perhaps No. 1 overall.
 The team that drafts him must have strong conviction as it's been a long time since a quarterback this small has played in the league.
-If he goes in the first round, the general manager who selects him is betting his career on Murray's success.
+If he goes in the top five, the general manager who selects him is betting his career on Murray's success.

 Hub Arkush: Murray unquestionably is a special athlete who can play the quarterback position, and can play in more traditional schemes than just Kliff Kingsbury's Air Raid.
 But there are serious questions -- no matter how much some scouts are willing to overlook them -- about whether his size is going to keep him from flourishing in the NFL the way he did at Oklahoma.
 And don't forget it was just one season at Oklahoma.
 But based on that one season and the 2018 growth of another one-year wonder, Mitch Trubisky, Murray does fit in the first round.
 But his limitations slot him in the second half of the first round -- probably 20-32 -- and he is a huge gamble for any team considering him in the top 10, let alone at No. 1.